thedeepakchaturvedi/Kawach--App/README.md

 <img src="https://github.com/deepakchaturvedifzd/SigmaHacks2.0-Kawach-/blob/master/Kawach/app/src/main/res/drawable/logokavach.png" height=200 width=200></img>

 ##### We are very delighted to present our idea in _SigmaHacks 2.0_, hope you like it.
-Our idea Kawach, an _android/iOS_ app that can act as a shield in this Pandemic and even post-pandemic situation.
+Our idea Kawach is an _android/iOS_ app that can act as a shield in this Pandemic and even post-pandemic situation.

 <img src="https://github.com/deepakchaturvedifzd/SigmaHacks2.0-Kawach-/blob/master/md/Android-PNG-HD.png" height=200 width=200></img>
 <img src="https://github.com/deepakchaturvedifzd/SigmaHacks2.0-Kawach-/blob/master/md/pngegg.png" height=200 width=200></img>